 Here we are first night- all excited and trying to remember everyone’s name – I kept getting Margot and Chanel confused because, French.

-After Pizza, Corn hole (no, dirty mind, its a game…with bean bags…that you throw) a bottle of wine, a few beers and some shared secrets we were a team.
+After Pizza, Cornhole (no, dirty mind, its a game…with bean bags…that you throw) a bottle of wine, a few beers and some shared secrets we were a team.

 It was less rural than my camp, Camp Betsey Cox, was but then again so are some parts of the Appalachian trail.
-It was pretty much what I expected as far as landscaping and housing and that kind thing, there was even tether ball.
-By 10:30 we were ready go and the adventure had begun….
+It was pretty much what I expected as far as landscaping and housing and that kind thing, it was like fancy camp, the kind with A/C, and of course, the requisite tether ball.

 We met the kids and their families the first night during an event we sponsored call Test Your Taste Buds- we had a collection of “exotic” ingredients that we were using throughout the week for them to taste.